JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 To **check the number of Julia threads** use `Threads.nthreads()`.

 ### FFT threads
-Since FFT threading is only used in DFTK inside the regions already parallelised by Julia threads, setting FFT threads to something larger than `1` is rarely useful if a sensible number of Julia threads has been chosen.
+Since FFT threading is only used in DFTK inside the regions already parallelized by Julia threads, setting FFT threads to something larger than `1` is rarely useful if a sensible number of Julia threads has been chosen.
 Still, to explicitly **set the FFT threads** use